Skip to content

 第 6 个参数 → R9

-Return values are simpler, uniformly placed in RAX (if it's a 128-bit return value, RDX:RAX are combined).
+Return values are simpler: they are uniformly placed in RAX (for 128-bit return values, RDX and RAX are combined).

-Windows Has Different Rules
+Windows Rules Are Different

 If we use MSVC on Windows, the situation is different.
-The Windows x64 ABI only provides four registers for passing parameters:
+The Windows x64 ABI provides only four registers for passing parameters:

 text